TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

    );

 This aims to create two new pages in the page with uid "456".
-In the follow code this is submitted to the database.
-Notice how line 3 reverses the order of the array.
-This is done because otherwise "page 1" is created first, then "page 2" in the *same* PID meaning that "page 2" will end up above "page 1" in the order.
+In the following code this is submitted to the database.
+Notice the reversing of the order of the array: This is done because otherwise "page 1" is created first, then "page 2" in the *same* PID meaning that "page 2" will end up above "page 1" in the order.
 Reversing the array will create "page 2" first and then "page 1" so the "expected order" is preserved.

 To insert a record after a given record, set the other record's negative `uid` as `pid` in the new record you're setting as data.

-Apart from this line 5 will send a "signal" that the page tree should be updated at the earliest occasion possible.
-Finally, the cache for all pages is cleared in line 6.
+Apart from this a "signal" will be send that the page tree should be updated at the earliest occasion possible.
+Finally, the cache for all pages is cleared.

 .. code-block:: php
    :linenos: